 Of the 150 participants in the Mayo study, 49% slept with their pet.
 The AKC estimates that 45% of pets sleep with their humans while 26& are in a crate and another 17% sleep in their own bed in the bedroom.

 Animals can disrupt sleep… but not as often as most assume.

-- Does the animal disrupt their sleep?
 Well yes, 20% reported that their animal bother their sleep – mostly by “wandering, snoring and whimpering”.
-But then there was the lady who let her parrot sleep in her room (we assume not the bed) even though it woke up and squawked at 6 a.m. every morning.
+But then there was the lady who let her parrot sleep in her room (we assume not the bed) even though it woke up and squawked at 6am every morning.

-- Another study by another sleep expert – suggested that humans need to take inventory.
+Another study suggested that humans need to take inventory.
 Do they sleep take a personal inventory of their sleeping habits with or without the pet?
 Dr. Charles Bae.
 Sleep medicine expert at the Cleveland Clinic does say “pets can help people with anxiety and help people relax” – another OK to sleep with the pet in your bed or bedroom.